MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 Other notes:
 - To use a file share witness hosted by devices other than a domain-joined Windows server, you currently must use the **Set-ClusterQuorum -Credential** PowerShell cmdlet to set the witness, as described later in this topic.
-- For high availability, you can use a file share witness a separate Failover Cluster
+- For high availability, you can use a file share witness on a separate Failover Cluster
 - The file share can be used by multiple clusters

 ## Creating a file share witness on a router with a USB device